crake7/CTF/README.md

 <h1 align="center"> Capture The Flag 🏴‍☠️ </h1>

-<p>This repository contains several folders, each named after their pawned boxes while using websites such as <strong>Tryhackme</strong> and <strong>Hackthebox.</strong>
+<p>This repository contains several folders, each named after their pawned box while using websites such as <strong>Tryhackme</strong> and <strong>Hackthebox.</strong>
   Each folder is a mélange of data collected while solving the challenges.
 You will expect to find the following:</p>